mstksg/inCode/copy/entries/heroku-precompile.md

     [hackage-heroku]: http://hackage.haskell.org/package/heroku

-*   You are probably going to want to automate your entire deploy process --- the pull, the build/install, the copying of the executable, the committing of the binary to version control, and the deploy to Heroku.
+*   You are probably going to want to automate your entire re-deploy process
+    --- the pull, the build/install, the copying of the executable, the committing of the binary to version control, and the deploy to Heroku.

     You can use your favorite task management system, like *Make*, *Rake*, or even *Shake* (see my [brief tutorial on Shake][shake])